yeruslan72-svg/AVCS-VIRTUAL-COMPANY/docs/Architecture_Reconciliation.md

 - 🔴 Non-conforming — implementation changes the normative meaning of the role.
 - 🟡 Partially conforming — implementation extends the role without violating it.

-### Drift 002 — Parallel Execution Model
+### Drift 002 — Execution Model

-**Charter v1.1 / CORE v2.1:** Sequential dependency between departments.
+**Constitutional requirement tested:** sequential dependency and state accumulation between INS functions.

-**Implementation v0.4.1:** Parallel fan-out via Dispatcher.
+**Implementation v0.4.1:** parallel fan-out via Dispatcher.

 Each department received the same input, with no accumulation of state.
 This violated the functional dependency between departments (e.g., COMPASS requires strategic intent from NAVIGATOR; HELM requires North status from COMPASS).

+The test examined not merely parallel vs sequential execution, but whether downstream functions receive the **structural state required by their constitutional role**.

 **Status:** 🔴 Non-conforming.

-### Drift 003 — Text-Based Conflict Detection
+### Drift 003 — Conflict Detection

-**Charter v1.1 / CORE v2.1:** Structural conflict detection — conflicts identified between structural fields.
+**Constitutional requirement tested:** structural conflict detection between departmental outputs.

-**Implementation v0.4.1:** Text-based conflict detection — conflicts identified by matching strings in departmental assessment text.
+**Implementation v0.4.1:** text-based conflict detection — conflicts identified by matching strings in departmental assessment text.

+This violated the structural principle that conflict is a **structural condition**, not a textual pattern.

 **Status:** 🔴 Non-conforming.

 ### Drift 004 — Incomplete Sequential Dependency

-**Charter v1.1 / CORE v2.1:** Full sequential dependency with state accumulation.
+**Constitutional requirement tested:** full sequential dependency with state accumulation.

 **Implementation v0.4.1:** COMPASS and CAPTAIN not receiving accumulated state from previous departments.

+This resulted in downstream departments operating with incomplete structural inputs.

 **Status:** 🔴 Non-conforming.